makrai/notes/zhang-2503-depression-explainable.md

   * not fully the clinical setting, where each participant was only asked three questions, making the dialogue content too short for retrieval.
-* social intelligence enhancement module, we employ COKE, a cognitive knowledge graph for machine theory of mind (Wu+ 2024).
-COKE
+* social intelligence enhancement module, we employ COKE, a cognitive knowledge graph for machine theory of mind (Wu+ 2024)
   * contains a series of cognitive chains to describe human mental activities and behavioral/affective responses in social situations.
   * we, In RED